bugcrowd/test-summary-buildkite-plugin/README.md

     artifact_paths: "artifacts/*"
 ```

-Wait for all the tests to finish
+Wait for all the tests to finish:

 ```yaml
   - wait: ~
     continue_on_failure: true
 ```

-Add a build step using the test-summary plugin
+Add a build step using the test-summary plugin:

 ```yaml
   - label: annotate